 Provide Adequate Water

 Lawns need about one inch of water each week, either from rainfall or sprinklers.
-Deep and infrequent watering is better than frequent, short sprinkler applications which promote shallow root growth.
+Deep and infrequent watering is better than frequent, short sprinkler applications that promote shallow root growth.
 Deep watering will promote longer, stronger roots that can reach further underground for water.
 This is important in Summer heat and sun.
 If your lawn gets less than one inch of water per week, the grass may go dormant.

 Provide Weekly Mowing